-The student who completes the early childhood/special education program at Millersville University receives a Bachelor of Science in Education degree and may apply for a Pennsylvania Instructional I teaching certificate with endorsement in early childhood education and special education.
+The student who completes the early childhood/special education program at Millersville University receives a Bachelor of Science in Education degree and may apply for a Pennsylvania Instructional I teaching certificate with endorsement in early childhood education and special education after successfully passing the PECT and Special Education Praxis tests.
 Each student is strongly urged to complete an academic minor from the University's list of approved minors, which includes a minor in Integrative STEM Education Methods.